• Skip to primary navigation

 Close up view of a half full jar of citrus vinaigrette in front of a bowl of salad.

-Shallots – you could probably use any sweet onion.
+• Shallots – you can use any sweet onion.

-Orange & Lemon Juice – in a pinch you could use store bought fruit juice.
+• Orange & Lemon Juice – in a pinch you can use store bought fruit juice.
 Fresh is always best.

-Lemon Zest – you could zest a lemon before you juice it and add it in.
+• Lemon Zest – you can zest a lemon before you juice it and add it in.

-Store Easy Citrus Vinaigrette Recipe (salad dressing) in an airtight container or sealed jar for about 3 days.
+Stored properly in an airtight container or sealed jar it will be good for about 3 days.

 Side view of a mason jar filled with citrus vinaigrette.